Code-defined input filtering

 • be a variable assigned to a function

-• be an async or private function (that is, its name cannot start with _)
+• be an async or private function (function names cannot start with _)

-The following example lists some eligible functions that can be used for preview filters:
+The following example lists some valid preview filter functions:

 Copied!